PGM-Lab/InferPy/README.rst

     # learn the parameters
     m.fit({"x": x_train}, VI)

-The inference method can be further configure.
+The inference method can be further configured.
 But, as in Keras, a core principle is to try make things reasonably simple, while allowing the user the full control if needed.